 For moisturization, add only some amount of high-quality coconut oil to the mixture.

 If your dog is having body-wide itchiness, add some baking soda to its bath.

 6) Feed your Dog a Balanced Diet

-In order to soothe and heal your dog’s skin from inside out, feed your dog aa balanced diet rich with omega-3 fatty acids and healthy carbohydrates.
+In order to soothe and heal your dog’s skin from the inside out, feed your dog a balanced diet rich in omega-3 fatty acids and healthy carbohydrates.

 Ingredients found in chicken, meat, turkey-based dog food, and wheat or gluten ingredients are allergic to many dogs.

-Fish-based foods or food including sweet potatoes lessen the doggy food allergies symptoms.
+Fish-based foods or food including sweet potatoes lessen the doggy food allergy symptoms.

 Omega-3 fatty acids-rich food tends to reduce inflammation, improve digestion, and promote skin health.

-NOTE: Before changing your dog diet, consult your vet.
+NOTE: Before changing your dog’s diet, consult your vet.